-Senate Bills 428 and 429 would place an additional check-off box on the individual state income tax return form to allow taxpayers to make voluntary donations to the American Red Cross Michigan Fund.
-This would apply beginning with the 2016 tax year.
+Senate Bills 428 and 429 place an additional check-off box on the individual state income tax return form to allow taxpayers to make voluntary donations to the American Red Cross Michigan Fund.
+This applies beginning with the 2016 tax year.

-This would be added to the list of funds to which a taxpayer could contribute \$5, \$10, or more on an annual tax return.
+This is added to the list of funds to which a taxpayer may contribute \$5, \$10, or more on an annual tax return.
 Because the amount of the contribution is deducted from a refund or added to the amount of tax owed, it has no state revenue impact.
 Under Section 435 of the Income Tax Act, the Department of Treasury has established a separate schedule on the income tax form for contribution designations.

 New contribution designations require two bills each.
-In this instance, Senate Bill 429 amends the Income Tax Act to create the check-off on the individual income tax form, and Senate Bill 428 creates the American Red Cross Michigan Fund to receive donations from taxpayers.
-Donations credited to this fund by the Department of Treasury, along with interest and earnings, would be used solely for distribution to Michigan chapters of the American Red Cross (via the Mid-Michigan chapter).
-The state treasurer would direct the investment of the Fund and would be the administrator of the Fund for auditing purposes.
+In this instance, Senate Bill 429 amends the Income Tax Act (MCL 206.435) to create the checkoff on the individual income tax form, and Senate Bill 428 creates the American Red Cross Michigan Fund to receive donations from taxpayers.
+Donations credited to this fund by the Department of Treasury, along with interest and earnings, are used solely for distribution to Michigan chapters of the American Red Cross (via the Mid-Michigan chapter).
+The state treasurer directs the investment of the Fund and is the administrator of the Fund for auditing purposes.

 Money in the Fund that is available for distribution must be appropriated each year, and is available for distribution upon appropriation.
-Any amount remaining in the Fund at the close of the year would remain in the Fund and not lapse into the General Fund.
+Any amount remaining in the Fund at the close of the year remains in the Fund and does not lapse into the General Fund.